ukncsc/lme/README.md

 ## What is Logging Made Easy (LME)?

 Logging Made Easy is a self-install tutorial for small organisations to gain a basic level of centralised security logging for Windows clients and provide functionality to detect attacks.
-It's the coming together of multiple free and open-source software, where LME helps the reader integrate them together to produce an end-to-end logging capability.
+It's the coming together of multiple free and open-source software (some which is covered under licences other than Apache V2), where LME helps the reader integrate them together to produce an end-to-end logging capability.
 We also provide some pre-made configuration files and scripts, although there is the option to do it on your own.

 Logging Made Easy can:
 - Tell you about software patch levels on enrolled devices